MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 Running Random Walk analysis with data provided by users
 -----------------------------------------------------------

-| To know how to create the pathways of interest network: see :ref:`pathwaysOfInterestNet`.
+| To know how to create the pathways/processes of interest network: see :ref:`pathwaysOfInterestNet`.
 | To know how to create the disease-disease similarity network: see :ref:`DDnet`.

 Whatever the network used, target genes file is provided by users using ``--targetGenesFile`` [:ref:`FORMAT <targetGenesFile>`].